 As it happens, chocolate runs in my family.
 Both my uncle and cousin are master-chocolatiers and serve the best pralines (that’s how we call our chocolates).
 Situated at St Bavo’s Square in the heart of Ghent, you can easily join them.
 I just love passing by: the mouth-watering smell of chocolate is all over the place.
 Here you can still buy the original handmade Belgian chocolates.

-In the shop my aunt Christine will guide you through the extensive range of chocolate tastes.
-Thanks to the see-through glass floor you can witness my uncle and cousin prepare the delicious chocolates.
-Definitely try the ‘Brasil’: a mix of Brazilian original chocolate with acai berry, a touch of banana and sinas, finished with a granola crunch.
+Recently, my nephew Cedric took over the business from his father.
+In the shop his spouse Sharon will guide you through the extensive range of chocolate tastes.
+Thanks to the see-through glass floor you can witness my cousin prepare the delicious chocolates.
+Definitely try their homemade ‘Melocake’: a crunchy cookie with soft marshmellow, topped with milk chocolate.
 Yum!